 \subsection{Statistical Analysis}

 Statistical analyses were performed with R in version 4.3.0~\citep{RCore} and conducted at a significance level of $\alpha=.05$.
+For all models, we tested whether our control measures (\autoref{subsubsec:control} significantly impacted any dependent variables and ensured they were independent of the predictor variables.
+If applicable, we incorporated the respective control measures into the models described below.

 We calculated mixed ANOVAs with self-avatar (between-subject) and virtual others~(within-subject) as predictors and one of the dependent measures assessed after each VR exposure as the outcome variable using the \emph{rstatix} package \citep{rstatix_R}.
 Effect sizes were determined using generalized eta-squared, $\eta^2_G$~\citep{bakemanRecommendedEffectSize2005}.
 If the assumption of sphericity was violated, we reported Greenhouse-Geisser correction values.
 In cases of significant within-subject effects, we calculated pairwise post-hoc comparisons with Bonferroni-adjusted p-values.
 For significant interaction effects, we performed pairwise post hoc comparisons for each between-subject factor, also using Bonferroni-adjusted p-values.
 Furthermore, we calculated Welch's t-tests for independent samples and Cohen's $d$ effect sizes to examine the effect of self-avatar on the measures assessed once after the last VR exposure.